SUSE/suse-ai-up/examples/EXAMPLES.md

 ### Adapter Creation Fails
 - Check that the MCP server exists in the registry
 - Verify environment variables are correctly set
+- Ensure RBAC is enabled in the Helm chart (`rbac.create=true`)
-- Ensure the proxy service has proper RBAC permissions for sidecar deployments
+- Check that the service account has permissions to create deployments in the `suse-ai-up-mcp` namespace

 ### Connection Issues
 - Verify the adapter is in "running" state